rangsimanketkaew/Auto-NWChem/README.md

 # NWChem Compilation
+### Abstract
+I write this script to help and guide CentOS' user who want to install NWChem program.
+This repository includes shell script for auto compiling NWChem on CentOS 6.x &amp; 7.x.
+However, this script could be adjusted and adapted to perform on other Linux distribution.

-This repository includes scripts for NWChem's automatic compilation on Centos 6.x &amp; 7.x and test file of optimization of azulene using DFT at M06-2X/6-31G(d) level of theory.
-It's such a friendly user script, very easy to use.
-The admin/user might rapidly understand and be able to easily follow the compile procedure seccessively via step (0) to (3)
+Additionally, after completing compilation, normally you should test program by running some calculation, such as the example calculation of optimization of azulene using DFT at M06-2X/6-31G(d) level of theory.
+Alright, it's such a friendly user script, very easy to use.
+The admin/user are expected to rapidly understand and be able to easily follow the instruction of my script through seccessive step (0) to (3).

+### Requirement
+* CentOS version 6.x or 7.x (or other Linux distro)
+* PC or Laptop
+* Keyboard
+* Electric
+* You and a pot of coffee

+### Installation

   * **(0)**  Setting up.
 Make directory NWCHEM at /usr/local/src/ via sudo command or **root**.
 Check the required package *Before Compile*.
   * **(1)**  Download a program source of *nwchem-x.x.tar.gz* from NWChem website using **wget** command first.
 (I am using nwchem version 6.6 on the day I wrote this script).
 Save it at */usr/local/src/NWCHEM/* , then extract the program from tar file using *tar -xf nwchem-x.x.tar.gz*.
 So far you should have a nwchem-x.x directory in the present location.
   * **(2)**  Download a scripts to */usr/local/src/NWCHEM/nwchem-x.x*.
 Then run script [1_compile.sh](https://github.com/rangsimanketkaew/NWChem/blob/master/1_compile.sh).
 After finishing and there's no any error, then run [2_path.sh](https://github.com/rangsimanketkaew/NWChem/blob/master/2_path.sh), respectively.
 More instruction can be found in script [1_compile.sh](https://github.com/rangsimanketkaew/NWChem/blob/master/1_compile.sh). ! <br />